 A good leader does not mean that you always apply only one leadership style to every different employee, but you need to choose types of leadership that are suitable for their level.

 Many people fail to manage the team because they are not aware of this.

-Therefore, if you want to make the most of human resources or build high-performing teams (talent, intelligence, enthusiasm, etc.), leaders need to have a deep understanding of different types of leadership and how to apply them in managing employees or teams.
+Therefore, if you want to make the most of human resources or build high-performing teams (talent, intelligence, enthusiasm, etc.), leaders need to have a deep understanding of different types of leadership, refer to various leadership style examples, and learn how to apply them in managing employees or teams.

 Benefits of Knowing what type of leadership are suited?
 In addition, knowing what kind of leaders you fit into has the following benefits:

 - Increase employee engagement and feedback